oddbird/oddsite/content/2016/09/30/cssconf.rst

 summary: |
   It was a pleasure speaking at
   CSSConf 2016 in Boston!
-  Here are some of my notes from the event.
+  Here are some of my notes from the event — coverig everything from creativity and the Bauhaus movement to SVG 2 internals,
+  React styles,
+  CSS grid layouts,
+  and custom properties
+  (e.g. CSS-native variables).
+  I included links to slides and video whenever possible.

 CSSConf 2016 Recap